-Regex Special Characters: Complete Reference for Metacharacters
+Regex Special Characters: Reference for Metacharacters

 Master regex special characters: dots, anchors, brackets, quantifiers, and escape sequences.
 Includes examples for every metacharacter.